FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 Identify and describe relevant terms not included in public ontology of choice.

 **Step 2**
-Identify request process of the public ontology (i.e. formal request process, Github request with guidelines, Github request without guidelines, email request).
+Identify request process of the public ontology (i.e. formal request process, GitHub request with guidelines, GitHub request without guidelines, email request).

 **Step 3**
 Prepare at least the following information for requesting a new term: